What is Income Protection insurance?

 There were a number of changes to income protection policies introduced on 1st October 2021 due to APRA Sustainability Measures.

-The maximum income replacement ratio is now 70% (this was 75% prior to 1st October 2021).
-Optional cover may boost this to 90% in the first 6 months of a claim.
+The maximum income replacement ratio is now 70% of income excluding super (this was previously 75% of income including super).
+This may increase to 90% in the first 6 months of a claim with the purchase of additional options.

 Income Protection Insurance Premiums are generally tax deductible – find out more.